 “L-Lord Draug.”
 He cleared his throat and tried to regain his composure.
 “What are you- Ahem.
 I wasn’t expecting to find you in my room tonight.”

 Draug didn’t bother to answer the implied question.
 “Trinite wants to know why you’re taking so long.”

 Viktor winced.
 He probably should’ve seen this coming.
 After all, there’d been a fair amount of rumbling in the underworld lately.
-Musk had tried spreading his wares in the docks area of town, where Trinite’s influence was at its strongest.
-Naturally, the crime baron had objected and now the two gangs were in low-key warfare, with Diamondback’s and his Cutgems waiting in the wings for a chance to strike at a weakened competitor.
+Diamondback and Trinite had both come to blows after a trade meeting went wrong and now the two gangs, Cutgems and Rogues both, were in low-key warfare, with Musk’s forces waiting in the wings for a chance to strike at a weakened competitor.

 And of course, while Viktor normally wouldn’t have paid much attention to said goings-on provided it didn’t affect him personally (or possibly might even had encouraged them if he could get something useful out of it), Trinite’s involvement complicated things.
 After all, time and effort the young crime lord spent watching and waiting for Viktor was time and effort that could be used elsewhere.
 And only a fool took his eyes off a known conman.
 And whatever else he was, Trinite was no fool.

 Still, maybe there was a way that Viktor could talk his way out of this problem.

 “Well, Lord Trinite should know that you can’t rush a good job.”
 Viktor tried to inject a bit more easy charm into his voice.
 “This things take time if you want them done properly.
 After all, there are so many potential prizes that picking the right one requires a significant amount of-”